Web of Science: How to be robbed of 10 years of citations in one week!

 However, after all that work I had a "neat" master record with 261 citations.
 Or so I thought...
 Three weeks ago I noticed to my considerable alarm that all citations to Publish or Perish were now attributed to Peter Jacso, who I can assure you had nothing to do with the program!
 As can be seen in the screenshot below, the program has suddenly acquired a volume, issue and page number as well, as if it is a journal article.

 And lo and behold, if we click on "show expanded titles", we find that ISI has attributed all citations to my computer program Publish or Perish to Jacso's article about Google Scholar.
-This is particularly hurtful as many of Jacso's opions about Google Scholar voiced in this article are diametrically opposed to my own.
-Obviously, I immediately submitted another data change report requesting immediate reinstatement as the rightful "owner" of these citations and an apology for this egrarious error.
+This is particularly hurtful as many of the opinions about Google Scholar voiced in Jacso's article are diametrically opposed to my own.
+Obviously, I immediately submitted another data change report requesting immediate reinstatement as the rightful "owner" of these citations and an apology for this egregious error.

 Strangely enough the citations still seem to be linked to my name in some way as the above record shows up when you conduct the search shown below.
 It doesn't show up when you search for Jacso.
 But that's a small solace.
 I do hope I'll get the citations back at some stage, but I wouldn't be surprised if reinstating my ownership requires many more emails.
 Let's hope Clarivate, the Web of Science's new owner, proves me wrong.

-Even so, don't assume that just because your university pays a fortune for your Web of Knowledge subscription, you can rely on it to be fully accurate!
+Even so, don't assume that just because your university pays a hefty subsription fee for your Web of Knowledge subscription, you can rely on it to be fully accurate!
 Although Google Scholar and Microsoft Academic are by no means fully accurate, they never attributed all my citations for a publication to someone else in their databases, let alone someone completely unrelated to the publication in question.

 Note 1: When double-checking before posting this blog I noticed I have received my citations back.
 Well done Clarivate!
 I am still waiting for the apology though!